-Warren Beatty will receive the Art Directors Guild's Outstanding Contribution to Cinematic Imagery Award, “given to an individual whose body of work in the film industry has richly enhanced the visual aspects of the movie-going experience,” at the ADG Awards ceremony on February 13, 2010, at the International Ballroom of the Beverly Hilton Hotel in Beverly Hills.
+Warren Beatty will receive the Art Directors Guild's Outstanding Contribution to Cinematic Imagery Award, “given to an individual whose body of work in the film industry has richly enhanced the visual aspects of the movie-going experience,” at the ADG Awards ceremony on Feb.
+13 at the International Ballroom of the Beverly Hilton Hotel in Beverly Hills.

 Nine other ADG awards will also be presented, along with a Lifetime Achievement Award for production designer Terence Marsh (Mary Queen of Scots, A Touch of Class, Clear and Present Danger, The Green Mile).
 Additionally, three production designers will be inducted into the ADG's Hall of Fame: Malcolm F. Brown, Bob Keene, and Ferdinando Scarfiotti.

 Among the 72-year-old Beatty's behind-the-cameras credits are Bonnie and Clyde (above, with Faye Dunaway), Heaven Can Wait, Reds, and Bulworth.
 He also starred in the four aforementioned films, in addition to Splendor in the Grass, All Fall Down, McCabe & Mrs. Miller,Dick Tracy, and Bugsy.
 In-between critical and box office hits, Beatty appeared in misguided vehicles like Mickey One, Kaleidoscope, The Only Game in Town, The Fortune, Ishtar, Love Affair, and Town & Country, his last film.